What is cholesterol?

 - 5 Tips: What You Should Know About High Blood Cholesterol (National Center for Complementary and Integrative Health)

-- High Blood Cholesterol (National Heart, Lung, and Blood Institute)
+- What Is Blood Cholesterol?
+(National Heart, Lung, and Blood Institute) Also in Spanish

 Treatments and Therapies

-- Cholesterol: Top Five Foods to Lower Your Numbers (Mayo Foundation for Medical Education and Research)
+- Cholesterol: Top Foods to Improve Your Numbers (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Statins: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish